 Bumble and Bumble is owned by Estée Lauder, a company that tests on animals.
 Not only is Bumble and Bumble not cruelty-free but neither is their parent company.

-It's unclear if Bumble and Bumble is available for sale in stores in mainland China.
+It's unclear if Bumble and Bumble is available for sale countries with mandatory animal testing.

 Yes, Bumble and Bumble is certified by Peta.